 Meditation helps calm a racing mind and provides a relaxing sensation to your body.

 The best part is, mediation is inexpensive.
 It will only cost you 5 minutes of your time.
 If you don’t know where to start, download the Headspace app or the Insight Timer app.
 They provide free guided lessons to teach you the basics of meditation.

-Another great technique to help you get shut-eye is to learn something.
+Another great technique to add to your nightly routine to help you get shut-eye and improve your deep sleep is to learn something.
 If you put your electronics down an hour before bed, you need something to entertain yourself before you go to sleep.

 Pick up a book and read.
 If you need to study, this is the perfect time to do so.
 Don’t do this in your bed.
 Don’t forget, your bed is for sleep and intimacy only.

 Get your textbooks and research articles and dim the lights.
-Chances are, you will eventually get bored and become sleepy.
+Chances are, you will eventually get super bored and become super sleepy.